PFX to PEM Converter

 openssl pkcs12 -in yourfile.pfx -cacerts -nokeys -out ca-certificate.crt

-Step 5: Combine Certificates into a PEM Format (Optional)
+Step 5: Combine Certificates into a PEM File (Optional)

 cat private.key certificate.crt ca-certificate.crt > full-cert.pem